Sondra Locke: Philanthropy

+Wellness

+By the end of the 1970s, Locke became a follower of research scientist Durk Pearson's views on longevity.
+In the book Life Extension: A Practical Scientific Approach (1982), which promotes the theory that free radicals are a primary cause of aging and recommends antioxidant supplements to prevent the damage they supposedly do, Locke was written about as a pseudonymous celebrity (Miss Jones) using the principles.

+Locke was an avid sportswoman.
+In 1979 and 1982, respectively, for instance, she competed in the John Denver Celebrity Pro-Am ski tournament at Heavenly Mountain Resort and the Senator's Cup at John Gardiner's Tennis Ranch.

+Public image

+Throughout her career, Locke appeared on several magazine covers including Club International, Family Weekly and People.
+Australian rock band The Sports named their 1981 album Sondra in her honor.
+She became a significant subject of widespread media interest while dating Clint Eastwood, and they were dubbed a "golden couple" by Vanity Fair.
+Known for her wiles and feminine prowess, Locke possessed a certain mystique that left a lasting impression on audiences of the opposite sex.
+About her appeal, photographer Rick McGinnis said: "She made every male around her default to a courtly version of themselves, keeping their voice down, their manners in check, and their eagerness to see that she was comfortable at the foremost."

 Personal life

 Marriage

-On September 25, 1967, Locke married sculptor Gordon Leigh Anderson (born August 2, 1944, Batesville, Arkansas) at the First Presbyterian Church in Nashville, one week after The Heart Is a Lonely Hunter commenced principal photography.
+On September 25, 1967, Locke married sculptor Gordon Leigh Anderson at the First Presbyterian Church in Nashville, one week after The Heart Is a Lonely Hunter commenced principal photography.
 Dr. Walter Rowe Courtenay presided over the ceremony.
 They remained married for 51 years until her death in 2018.

 Locke had known Anderson since at least the late 1950s; accounts as to when they met vary by as much as four years.
-In early 1969, as Locke was flooded with script offers after her Oscar nomination, she and Anderson left Tennessee and moved into a condo at The Andalusia in West Hollywood.
+In 1968, as Locke was flooded with script offers amid Oscar buzz for Heart, Anderson and she left Tennessee and moved into a condo at The Andalusia in West Hollywood.

 According to a 1989 affidavit, the marriage was "tantamount to sister and brother" and they never consummated it.
-Anderson was gay.A Fond Farewell to Sondra Locke (1944 – 2018) Harrison, John (December 16, 2018).
-Filmink.
+Anderson was gay.
 Locke, testifying under oath to a jury, characterized her husband as being "more like a sister to me" and explained, "it's funny the sort of cultural changes, but in those days males and females never lived together unless they were married."
-According to her death certificate, the two were residing at the same address when she died, and he was the person who reported her death.
+According to her death certificate, the two were residing at the same address when she died, and he was the person who registered her death.

-Anderson is a central presence in Locke's autobiography, but she doesn't elaborate on her reasons for marrying him beyond the following passage:
+Anderson is a central presence in Locke's autobiography, but she does not elaborate on her reasons for marrying him beyond the following passage: